rust-lang/a-mir-formality/book/src/case-study.md

 }
 ```

-...it is not enough to show that `HasImpl` is satisfied, I also have to prove that `T: Copy`.
+...it is not enough to show that `HasImpl` is satisfied, I also have to prove that `T: Copy`
 To do that, I have to show that `HasImpl(T: Copy)`, and I can't do that.

 ### But wait, implied bounds?

-Actually though, the above is not sufficient to solve the problem.
+Actually though, the above is not sufficient to solve the problem
 That's because we haven't added in implied bounds yet!
 The *naive* version of implied bounds is that we want to add in a rule like so:

 ```
 Implemented(T: Magic) => Implemented(T: Copy)
 ```

-i.e., if I know that `T: Magic`, I also know that `T: Copy`.
-But if we literally added that clause, it would be unsound, at least in a coinductive setting.
+i.e., if I know that `T: Magic`, I also know that `T: Copy`
+But if we literally added that clause, it would be unsound, at least in a coinductive setting
 Why is that?
 Say I want to prove that `String: Copy`...

 * `Implemented(String: Copy)`?
 Well, that's true if...
     * `Implemented(String: Magic)`?
 Well, that's true if...